LoyolaChicagoBooks/introcs-csharp/rst/funcsummary.rst

 #.
 There are various conventions for putting documentation just above the headings
    of function definitions.
-The official format, specified by C# and recognized by MonoDevelop, involves putting the function interface description on consecutive lines starting with ``///``.  [:ref:`function-documentation`]
+The official format, specified by C# and recognized by Xamarin Studio, involves putting the function interface description on consecutive lines starting with ``///``.  [:ref:`function-documentation`]